 where a financial asset is reclassified out of the fair value through other comprehensive income measurement category and into the fair value through profit or loss measurement category (IFRS 9.5.6.7), the cumulative gains or losses previously recognised in other comprehensive income reclassified to profit or loss shall be reported in ‘Gains or (-) losses on financial assets and liabilities held for trading, net’ or ‘Gains or (-) losses on non-trading financial assets mandatorily at fair value through profit or loss, net’, as applicable.

-‘Gains or (-) losses from hedge accounting, net’ shall include gains and losses on hedging instruments and on hedged items , including those on hedged items measured at fair value through other comprehensive income other than equity instruments, in a fair value hedge in accordance with IFRS 9.6.5.8.
+‘Gains or (-) losses from hedge accounting, net’ shall include gains and losses on hedging instruments and on hedged items affected by risks arising from the main business activities of ‘Retail and investment bank’ (IFRS 18, paragraphs B70-B71), including those on hedged items measured at fair value through other comprehensive income other than equity instruments, in a fair value hedge in accordance with IFRS 9.6.5.8.
 It shall also include the ineffective part of the variation of the fair value of the hedging instruments in a cash flow hedge.
 The reclassifications of the cash flow hedges reserve or of the reserve for hedges of net investment in a foreign operation shall be recognised in the same rows of the ‘Statement of profit or loss’ as those impacted by the cash flows from the hedged items.
 ‘Gains or (-) losses from hedge accounting, net’ shall include also the gains and losses from hedges of net investment in foreign operations.
 This item shall also include gains on hedges of net positions.

+47i.‘Exchange differences [gain or loss], net’ shall include foreign exchange differences related to income and expenses classified in the operating category of the statement of profit or loss.

-48.‘gains or losses on derecognition of non-financial assets’ shall include the gains or losses on derecognition of non-financial assets, except where classified as held for sale or investments in subsidiaries, joint ventures and associates.
+48.Under national GAAP based on BAD, ‘gains or losses on derecognition of non-financial assets’ shall include the gains or losses on derecognition of non-financial assets, except where classified as investments in subsidiaries, joint ventures and associates.

+‘Gains or (-) losses on derecognition of property, plant and equipment or intangibles, net’ shall include the gains or losses on derecognition of tangible assets within ‘Property, plant and equipment’ or intangible assets in accordance with the applicable accounting standards, except where classified as held for sale.

+48b.
+Under IFRS, ‘Other operating income’ and ‘other operating expenses’ shall include amounts of returns or gains obtained, and costs or losses incurred respectively, that are not reported in other items of the ‘operating category’ and they are related to institution’s main business activities.
+In particular, if an institution invests in subsidiaries, joint ventures and associates (other than those accounted for using the equity method) and in investment properties as main business activities in accordance with IFRS 18.58, it shall report any gains or loss on derecognition of these assets, dividend income and any other income and expenses related to these assets in ‘Other operating income’ and ‘other operating expenses’, instead of using the relevant items under the ‘investing category’.

 48i.
 ‘Cash contributions to resolution funds and deposit guarantee schemes’ shall include the amounts of contributions to resolution funds and deposit guarantee schemes where they are paid in the form of cash.
 Where the contribution is made in the form of a payment commitment, this payment commitment shall be included in ‘provisions or (-) reversal of provisions’, if the payment commitment gives rise to a liability in accordance with the applicable accounting standard.